Employment

 This extension is for students with a pending or approved H1-B petition with a change of status option.

-- Students who chose consular processing may not take advantage of this extension.
+• Students who chose consular processing are not eligible for this extension.

 NOTE: This extension is automatic, but proof of the extension is not given unless requested.
-Students may request an I-20 for proof of the extension by completing the Cap Gap eform on iStart.
+Students may request an I-20 for proof of the extension by completing the Cap Gap form in iStart.
 The extension ends if USCIS rejects, denies, or revokes the H-1B petition or if the employer withdraws the petition.

 J-1 Academic Training